 Strategy

-SCG has identified climate change as top 3 of enterprise materiality.
+SCG conducted scenario analysis embed in strategic business planning which is in line with enterprise risk management framework to assess materiality of climate-related risks and opportunities in term of both business and externality impacts.
 SCG Climate Change and Energy Committee is responsible to set up and propose to president & CEO and board of directors.
-SCG foresees both climate-related risks and opportunities over the short term (2025), medium term (2030) and long term (2050).
+SCG foresees both climate-related risks and opportunities over the near term (2030), medium term (2040) and long term (2050).

-3. Research and development (R&D) of technology to achieve Net Zero in 2050.
+5. Research and development (R&D) of technology to accelerate GHG mitigation, Carbon Capture, Utilization and Storage to achieve Net Zero in 2050.

-6. Forestation and rehabilitation of terrestrial forest, mangrove and seagrass as carbon sink.
+6. Restoration of terrestrial and marine ecosystems as carbon sinks.

 7. Awareness raising on energy conservation and climate resilience among employees and contractors.